AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-Let's look deeper at what is happening inside PHPMailer when we create the PHPMailer object and we trigger the method send with minimum/default configurations:
+Let's look deeper at what is happening inside PHPMailer when we create the PHPMailer object and we trigger the method 'send' with minimum/default configurations:

 /phpmailer/class.phpmailer.php

-1. Send method called from object:
+1.'Send' method called from object PHPMailer:

 ```php
 [...]